BLOG

 In 2020, commercial airline pilot Paul Green had his dream job taken away from him by the pandemic.
 He decided to use his skills to set up The Cockpit Method, which helps others benefit from the years of training it takes to become a pilot.

-"If you don't fit your own oxygen mask, you have about 30 seconds of useful consciousness before you pass out," Paul told us earlier this year.
-"It takes me 17 seconds to fit my mask - so even I couldn't fit two in 30 seconds.
+"If you don't fit your own oxygen mask, you have about 30 seconds of useful consciousness before you pass out," Paul told us.
+"It takes me 17 seconds to fit my mask, so even I couldn't fit two in 30 seconds.
 If I don't fit my own mask as the pilot, the consequences for the people behind me are catastrophic.

 "If I fit my own oxygen mask, I'm so much more useful to everybody else on the aircraft.
 We think of it as a selfish thing, but actually it's vital.
 You can help far more people by taking simple steps to look after yourself."

-Since being appointed Leon's director of wellbeing in 2016, Julian Hitch has changed the healthy fast food chain's culture, practice and even the language it uses.
+As Leon's director of wellbeing from 2016 to 2020, Julian Hitch changed the healthy fast food chain's culture, practice and even the language it uses.
 Some of his methods, he believes, can be successfully used by small business owners.

-"Entrepreneurs need to ask themselves: 'What is my skill?'" he explained last month.
+"Entrepreneurs need to ask themselves: 'What is my skill?'" he explained.
 "I'm not good at accounting.
 You can't be all things.

 "It starts with self-awareness.
 I know that I like detail but not routine.
 So when someone says, 'I just love filling in spreadsheets', I'm like, 'Perfect, what can I do to make your life more pleasurable?
 Because you're going to make my life more pleasant.'"